wrightquist/rc-learning/content/courses/fiji-image-processing/fiji-omero/index.md

 ### Download the Example Scripts

-To follow along, you can download the Jython scripts presented in this tutorial through [this link](/scripts/fiji/fiji-omero-scripts.zip).
+To follow along, you can download the Jython scripts presented in this tutorial through [this link](code/fiji-omero-scripts.zip).

 ### Check your OMERO Database Account

 1. If you are accessing the OMERO Database from an off-Grounds location, you have to connect through a UVA Virtual Private Network (VPN).
 Please follow these [instructions to set up your VPN](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=f24e5cdfdb3acb804f32fb671d9619d0).

 2. Open a web browser and go to http://omero.hpc.virginia.edu.
-Login to the OMERO web interface is described [here](/courses/omero/#logging-in-with-omeroweb).
+Login to the OMERO web interface.

     * **Username:** Your computing ID